 First described in the early 1980s,1 the term incidentaloma refers to all clinically unapparent adrenal tumors that are incidentally discovered during imaging studies that are done for other causes.
 Tumors that are discovered during the initial assessment or follow-up of patients with nonadrenal malignancies are excluded from this definition.
 Similarly, large adrenal tumors that are symptomatic because of mass effect are also excluded.
 The reported prevalence of these tumors ranges from 0.35% to 5%2 and is affected by the sensitivity of the radiologic examination that is being used and the inclusion criteria of patients.
 Thin-cut helical computed tomography (CT) scanning and high-resolution magnetic resonance imaging (MRI) can now identify subcentimeter adrenal lesions that were previously undetectable.
 Moreover, studies that include many elderly patients or patients with symptoms that can retrospectively be attributed to their adrenal masses report a higher frequency of incidentalomas and have a higher frequency of malignant or metastatic tumors in the adrenal gland.

 Similar to the variation seen in the prevalence reported by radiologic tests, autopsy data are also inconsistent.
-Depending on inclusion criteria, the reported prevalence of adrenal tumors is between 1.05%3 and 32%.4 Autopsies of hypertensive patients ...
+Depending on inclusion criteria, the reported prevalence of adrenal tumors is between 1.05%3 and 32%.4 Autopsies of hypertensive patients reveal an ...